-Craig Meredith, Esq. has successfully served as a mediator for 15 years, most recently at JAMS where he mediated full-time for 6 years.
+Craig Meredith, Esq. has successfully served as a mediator for 30 years.
+He opened his own mediation practice in 2016.
+Prior to that, he was with JAMS, where he mediated full-time for 6 years.
 He has participated in hundreds of cases, locally and nationally, involving complex insurance disputes, including construction defect cases, inter-carrier and insured-carrier disputes, broker disputes, bad faith litigation, bodily injury suits and other disputes.
 Prior to JAMS, he participated in hundreds of settlements of major construction litigation as coverage counsel for the owner, developer or general contractor.
 He is widely known for settling not only insurance disputes, but also other significant cases where settlement is impeded by underlying coverage disputes.

 Mr. Meredith is renowned for his expertise in the areas of insurance coverage with a primary emphasis on general liability coverage for commercial construction, construction defect, engineering and infrastructure and environmental matters.
 He is deeply familiar with issues that arise under CGL coverage, as well as property insurance, builders risk insurance, bonds, subcontractor default insurance and professional liability insurance.
 Mr. Meredith is also well known and respected for his ability to form relationships with both carrier representatives and outside counsel.